-- 8.1.
-Where staff have access to confidential information about pupils or their parents or carers, staff must not reveal such information except to those colleagues who have a professional role in relation to the pupil. - 8.2.
+Where staff have access to confidential information about pupils or their parents or carers, staff must not reveal such information except to those colleagues who have a professional role in relation to the pupil.

 All staff are likely at some point to witness actions which need to be confidential.

 For example, where a pupil is bullied by another pupil (or by a member of staff), this needs to be reported and dealt with in accordance with the appropriate school procedure.
-It must not be discussed outside the school, including with the pupil's parent or carer, nor with colleagues in the school except with a senior member of staff with the appropriate authority to deal with the matter. - 8.3.
-However, staff have an obligation to share with their manager or the school's Designated Senior Person any information which gives rise to concern about the safety or welfare of a pupil.
-Staff must never promise a pupil that they will not act on information that they are told by the pupil. - 8.4.
+It must not be discussed outside the school, including with the pupil's parent or carer, nor with colleagues in the school except with a senior member of staff with the appropriate authority to deal with the matter.

+Staff have an obligation to share with their manager or the school's Designated Safeguarding Leads any information which gives rise to concern about the safety or welfare of a pupil.
+Staff must never promise a pupil that they will not act on information that they are told by the pupil.

 Staff are not allowed to make any comment to the media about the school, its performance, governance, pupils or parents without written approval.
 Any media queries should be directed to the Headteacher.